-The use or possession of illegal drugs, non-prescription hallucinatory drugs, synthetic drugs, or alcohol is prohibited on and off campus (including University-sponsored events or trips).
+Using or possessing illegal drugs, non-prescription hallucinatory drugs, synthetic drugs, or alcohol is prohibited on and off campus (including University-sponsored events or trips).
 Possession of drug or alcohol paraphernalia is also prohibited.

-Students are expected to abide by local, state and federal laws, as well as the moral standards of the university.
+Students are expected to abide by local, state, and federal laws, as well as the moral standards of the university.
 The university will not seek or support special treatment for students who may be apprehended for violation of the law.
-If arrested, students are expected to self-report the arrest to the Dean of Students in a timely manner.
+Students are expected to promptly self-report to the Dean of Students if arrested.